-A: New water recovery initiatives under the Special Account can only commence once the SDL adjustment mechanism has been applied in 2016.
+A: New water recovery initiatives under the Water for the Environment Special Account will commence in 2015-16 and run until 2024.

 While some constraints initiatives may commence in the short-term, the majority of works will roll-out in later years once detailed studies and design work has been completed and any necessary approvals obtained.

 Q: Does this mean less spending on infrastructure projects elsewhere in the Basin?

 A: No. The Government is already committed to recovering at least 600GL in water savings through Basin infrastructure projects under the existing Sustainable Rural Water Use and Infrastructure Program.